-All her work on stage and off eventually lead Ms. Jones to directing.
+After performing her 4th solo shows, Butterfly Suicide at PS122, Ms. Jones began directing solo shows.
 Solo shows she has directed have appeared at numerous festivals all over the world.
 She has co-created and directed solo vehicles for other performers including standup comedy, talk shows, solo shows, and storytelling.
 She has also directed full-length plays and live concerts.

-She was a founding partner of Dora Mae Productions and in addition to SAG, a longstanding member of AFTRA, AEA, and Alpha Psi Omega.
-She studied performance at The LaGuardia High School for the Performing Arts, HB Studios, Neighborhood Playhouse and SUNY New Paltz, where she returns often to speak to young theatre students about career and creative challenges after graduation.
+She studied acting at LaGuardia High School for the Arts, HB Studios, Neighborhood Playhouse and SUNY New Paltz, where she returns often to speak to young theatre students about career and creative challenges after graduation.